richardzilincikPantheon/module-compilation/README.md

 Most of the code is in the bin/ directory and uses bash and Python3 scripts.

 Some configuration files are in the conf/ directory including paths.sh which defines all paths used by the scripts.

+*Some pre-requisistes are defined int he README.md in bin directory*